 Adult – R395 | Child – R195

 Table Mountain is the most iconic feature in Cape Town.
-We took the red hop on hop off sightseeing bus from the city center to Table mountain stop.
+We took the red hop-on-hop-off sightseeing bus from the city center to Table Mountain stop.
 You can opt to hike up the mountain or take the revolving cable cars which we found as the better option.
-The cable cars give an aerial view of the Atlantic Ocean, Cape Town and Robben Island.
+The cable cars give an aerial view of the Atlantic Ocean, Cape Town, and Robben Island.
 At the top, there are several restaurants where you can purchase a meal as you enjoy the beautiful surroundings.
-This activity is weather dependent and is only doable when the sky is clear.
+This activity is weather-dependent and is only doable when the sky is clear.

 2. Sky-Hi ride